echohack/deltron/README.md

 1. `git clone` the repo.
 1. Remove *.tfvars and *.tfstate from your .gitignore.
+1. Execute `run.sh` from the root of the directory
 1. Create a terraform.tfvars file and include your variables there.
 See the included example.tfvars.
 1. Create a secrets.tfvars file and include any keys and secrets there.
 See the included example_secrets.tfvars.
 1. Run `terraform plan -var-file secrets.tfvars`.